giantswarm/docs/src/content/getting started/configure-and-provision-your-first-workload-cluster/_index.md

 ---
 title: Configure and provision your first workload cluster
+linkTitle: Provision your first workload cluster
-description: Guide to configure and provision your first workload cluster.
+description: Experience the steps to configure and provision your first workload cluster using the platform API.
 weight: 40
-last_review_date: 2024-04-01
+last_review_date: 2024-04-05
 owner:
   - https://github.com/orgs/giantswarm/teams/sig-docs
 user_questions: